sandpills/remote-printer/README.md

 - Python 3
 - Webcam (USB or built-in)
 - Terminal-friendly computer
-- (Yet to be deployed: thermal printer, Raspberry Pi)
+- Note: If deploy on a Raspberry Pi, the Pi needs to support Node.js

 ## Installation